michaelmilleryoder/fanfiction-nlp/README.md

 To run the SpanBERT-based coreference, a model file is required that is 534 MB, unfortunately too big for GitHub's file size limit.
 That file is available from https://cmu.box.com/s/leg9pkato6gtv9afg6e7tz9auwya2h3n.
 Please download it and place it in a new directory called `model` in the `spanbert_coref` directory.

 ## Run a test
-To test that everything is set up properly, run `python run.py example.cfg`, which by default will run the pipeline on test fics in the `example_fandom` directory.
+To test that everything is set up properly, run `python run.py example.cfg`, which by default will run the pipeline on a test story in the `example_fandom` directory.
 The output should be placed in a new directory, `output/example_fandom`.
 This output should be the same as that provided in `output_test/example_fandom`.

 ## Input